-Sometimes you spend a lot of time in writing and composing a piece of content and while writing it you may think that you are sharing one hell of an information and it is bound to go viral but what happens later is that you get bare minimum response from your audience.
-And sometimes you gather a very little piece of information without putting much effort, and that goes viral with in no time.
+Sometimes you spend a lot of time writing and composing a piece of content and while writing it you may think that you are sharing one hell of information and it is bound to go viral but what happens later is that you get a bare minimum response from your audience.
+And sometimes you gather a very little piece of information without putting much effort, and that goes viral within no time.
 So you start to think why it performed better than the other post you shared earlier that was a lot better in your opinion.

 So today, we are going to look into the most common aspects of viral posts to sum them up in 8 simple points.
-These will help you in crating better posts that will have much higher percentage to get massive engagement.
+These will help you in creating better content that will have a much higher percentage to get massive engagement.

 Here are 8 useful key points that will help make your content get more shares and likes.

 When you add images to your articles, people find it easy to read and get the most out of your articles in minimum time.
 Make sure that the images are of high quality and provide some value to the user.
 And it is always advised to use those images that you have taken or designed yourself because uniqueness is the key here.
 If an image has already been seen by the masses, most likely it will create a negative impact making your content fall in the sub-standard category.